Ad-hoc one-off advertising seldom bears fruit

 A strategic, targeted approach is best

-So, if advertising in isolation is likely to fail, how do you succeed?
+So, if one-off advertising is likely to fail, how do you succeed?
 Choosing the right platforms for your ad campaign is crucial, as well as appropriate distribution of your budget.
 But which platforms specifically?

 The hard truth is that there isn’t a one-size-fits-all model.
 Just like your business is unique, you advertising should be customised just for you as well.
 Maybe your audience doesn’t listen to the radio because you sell shoes to teenagers who prefer a music subscription service, people who think AM somehow stands for breakfast.
 Or maybe Snapchat is ineffective because you offer mould inspections to homeowners.
 Focusing on the right platforms is much more efficient than the shotgun approach where you try to hit everything with a small piece of spending.